gruncode/A-4km-espnow/README.md

-This project demonstrates esp32-s3 communication system using ESP-NOW protocol combined with principle of spread spectrum i.e frequency hopping over 3 channels.
+This project demonstrates esp32-s3 communication system using ESP-NOW protocol combined with the principle of spread spectrum by doing frequency hopping over 3 wifi channels.
-Suitable for sending simple commands on off, or some data where latency of eg a sec is not a problem.
+Suitable for sending simple commands e.g on/off, or some basic data, and generaly where a latency of eg a sec is not a problem.
-In this example a simple alarm is broadcast.
+In te code example a simple alarm is broadcast.

 Can reach 4km line-of-sight with 2db antennas.
 Can go to 1.5km with paper antennas line-of-sight.
 Distance reached depends also largely on interference and good earthing on the systems.
 Enable espnow Long Distance in menuconfig.

-The same code is flashed to both transmitter and receiver devices Devices determine their role based on their MAC address
+The same code is flashed to both transmitter and receiver devices.
+Devices determine their role based on their MAC address, which has to be entered in the code manually.

 Communication Flow: